marisofie/epfl_ada_project/README.md

 ##Data Preprocessing and Structuring :

-Cleaning data: Cleansing the data frame and exporting the data in a csv file : clean_data.csv
+Cleaning data [here](data_cleaning.ipynb): Cleansing the data frame and exporting the data in a csv file : clean_data.csv

 class violation_preprocessing : based on the official website (https://webapps1.chicago.gov/healthinspection/Code_Violations.jsp) we decided to translate the column into a more conveniant form.
 The values were categorised according to the gravity of the violation.